Brandon1126/CS5103_zwe996_BrandonWherry/README.md

 or

+./add.sh

-./BigNumberMath sub A.txt B.txt (currently disabled, will be working soon)
+The latter assumes that A.txt and B.txt will be used

 # Format of the answer
 Both A and B will be printed back in scientific notation with 5 sig figures.
-This is to get a general sense of magnitude of the inputted numbers The answer is printed back in scientific notation.
+This is to get a general sense of magnitude of the numbers.
-The exact answer is redirected to "C.txt".
+The answer is printed out in scientific notation, and the exact answer is redirected to "C.txt".